hyperledger/indy-hipe/committed_answer_protocol.md

 question includes the valid responses and what must be signed depending on the response.

-In this tutorial Alice (the responder) receives the packet and must respond to the question (or ignore it, which is not an answer) by encrypting either the positive or the negative nonce (signing both is invalid).
+In this tutorial Alice (the responder) receives the packet and must respond to the question (or ignore it, which is not an answer) by encrypting either the positive or the negative response_code (signing both is invalid).

 ### Messages